 We are blessed to live in a safe country, where access to fresh water, food and resources are abundant.
 We have plenty of places to park up and enjoy the scenery.
 The only thing for me is the winter.
-However Christina did say she had tried out house sitting last winter and got paid to walk someones dog and ride out the worst of the whether.
+However, Christina did say she had tried out house sitting last winter and got paid to walk someones dog and ride out the worst of the weather.

 How she put it though "be prepared for itchy feet and that cold open feeling when perched in a huge house full of rooms filled with stuff, to feel glad you don’t have to live like that all the time.

 So what are you waiting for?